-We compared both models with an ANOVA and expected the Test Model to be significantly better than the Null Model, indicating that self-motion had an impact on the PSE.
-Self-motion in the same direction as the target should decrease perceived target velocity, and self-motion in the opposite direction of the target should increase perceived target velocity.
+We compared both models with an ANOVA and expected the Test Model to be significantly better than the Null Model, indicating that visually simulated self-motion had an impact on the PSE.
+Visually evoked self-motion in the same direction as the target should decrease perceived target speed and visually evoked self-motion in the opposite direction of the target should increase perceived target speed.

+Control conditions